 /blog/bluetooth_low_energy_esp32

-Bluetooth Low Energy on ESP32: operation, GATT, security, privacy, and real-world parameters
+Bluetooth Low Energy on ESP32: GATT, security, privacy, and design parameters

 Bluetooth Classic and Bluetooth Low Energy share the Bluetooth name, but they should not be treated as the same technology.